tmtsoftware/esw-web-app-template.g8/README.md

 The created project contains a sample backend application which includes the following :

-* Server wiring along which has handles of all csw services (SampleWiring.scala)
+* Server wiring along which has handles of all CSW services (SampleWiring.scala)
 * Backend routes for various use cases (SampleRoute.scala)
 * Sample Api and its implementation for both scala and java (SampleImpl.scala, JSampleImpl.java, JSampleImplWrapper.scala)
 * Models and their (de)Serialization using borer (HttpCodecs.scala)